 Best of Both Worlds?

-The ride should be smooth like an Outremer, with a high bridge-deck and low Displacement to Length ratio.
+The ride is smooth like an Outremer, with a high bridge-deck and low Displacement to Length ratio.
 This cat should get you out of trouble quickly.
+They have though about weight distribution carefully.
+The anchor is set back just forward of the mast for instance, to centralise the weight.

 A Powerful Sail Plan

 The SA / D ratio sits at over 26 with the mainsail and self tacking jib flying.
-There is also a genoa and options for a gennaker, code0 and parasailor /Spinnaker.
+There is also a genoa and options for a gennaker, code 0 and parasailor /Spinnaker.
 That should put the C – Cat 48 at the top of the performance cruiser category along with the likes of the Balance 482 (probably the closest competition?)
+There are also options for a carbon mast and longeron which will help you safely fly more sail area.

-This catamaran is constructed with a sandwich structure laminated infused with multiaxial fabrics and an epoxy-vinyl matrix.
+This catamaran is constructed with a sandwich laminate structure infused with multiaxial fabrics and an epoxy-vinyl matrix.

-For the interior, there are 2 customizable versions: Antigua: the cleaner, sportier finish if weight reduction is your top priority, and St.Barth for a more luxurious, comfortable finish, albeit with some weight penalty.
+In the interior, there are 2 customizable options available: Antigua: a cleaner, sportier finish if weight reduction is your top priority, and St.Barth for a more luxurious, comfortable finish, albeit with some weight penalty.

 How much does a C-Cat 48 Cost?
 What is the price?